keyestudio/KS3025-KS3025F-Keyestudio-Raspberry-Pi-Pico-Learning-Kit-Complete-Edition-Python/2. Python_Tutorial/Project 30：Keypad Door.md

 5.  **Circuit Diagram and Wiring Diagram**

 In the last experiment, we have known the key values of the 4\*4 matrix keyboard.
 Next, we use it as the keyboard to control the servo and the buzzer.

 ![](/media/f08b9ee128bc06300b3f8a05c73c2375.png)

 ![](/media/ccb5914d82d2b220e8a6afb944d13c54.png)

-6.  **Text Code**
+6.  **Test Code**

 The code used in this project is saved in the file KS3025 Keyestudio Raspberry Pi Pico Learning Kit Complete Edition\\2.
-Windows System\\1.
+Windows System\\1.Python\_Tutorial\\2.
-Python\_Tutorial\\2.
 Python Projects\\Project 30：Keypad Door.
-You can
-move the code to anywhere, for example, we can save the code in the Disk(D), the route is D:\\2.
+You can move the code to anywhere, for example, we can save the code in the Disk(D), the route is D:\\2.
 Python Projects.

 Open“Thonny”, click“This computer”→“D:”→“2.
-Python Projects”→“Project
-30： Keypad Door”.
-Select“keypad.py”and“myservo.py”， right-click and
+Python Projects”→“Project 30： Keypad Door”.
+Select“keypad.py”and“myservo.py”， right-click and select“Upload to /”，waiting for the “keypad.py”and“myservo.py”to be
-select“Upload to /”，waiting for the “keypad.py”and“myservo.py”to be uploaded to the Raspberry Pi Pico.
+uploaded to the Raspberry Pi Pico.
 And double left-click the“Project\_30.2\_Keypad\_Door.py”.

 ![](/media/dbd629ecc3d6aa2517664241dfd82378.png)